 If your business is online, you know there is value in social media.
 If you have been trying hard to make use of it, but have yet to see any real results it may be time to examine your social media practices.
 Follow these tips for social media success:

 1) Form a plan of attack.
-Just because social media is a newer, doesn’t mean you don’t need a marketing plan.
+Just because social media is newer, doesn’t mean you don’t need a marketing plan.
 You need to set goals, map out how to achieve them, and monitor your progress.
-If you need a hand with this, check out this free white paper on what social media is.
-Although written in 2008, it is still a good basic guide with definitions.
+If you need a hand with this, research more on exactly what social media is and how it can be used.

 2) Write engaging content.
 If you’re not attracting many people, maybe it’s because you’re not very attractive!
 Publish interesting content across the board – whether it be on Facebook, Twitter, or your blog.
 Check out what people are searching for on Google Trends.